CrossfireX/skeletyl_rp2040/readme.md

 # Skeletyl with QMK on rp2040

-Rp2040 boards use PIO serial communication and are connected over 3.5" audio jack.
+Rp2040 boards use PIO serial communication and are connected over 3.5" audio jack.<br>
 It uses 3 pins: 3V3 (36), GND (38) and TX (GP0).

 Recipe to get it done: